Coronavirus in the US: Stimulus checks begin arriving as economic damage piles up

 With many factories shut down, American industrial output shriveled in March, registering its biggest decline since the U.S. demobilized in 1946 at the end of World War II.
-And retail sales fell by an unprecedented 8.7%, with April expected to be far worse.
+Retail sales fell by an unprecedented 8.7%, with April expected to be far worse.

 Among those receiving a check was Jacqueline Gonzalez, a 32-year-old single mother who was laid off from her job as a bartender and lives with her mother, a teacher, in Miami Lakes, Florida.
 Gonzalez paid her car insurance and gave her mother $500 for rent.
 She has signed up for food stamps.